bluetoother/bipso/README.md

 bipso
 ========================
-An utility to help BLE developers define their Characteristics in an IPSO way.
+An utility to help BLE developers define Characteristics in an IPSO way.

 <br />